robertluo/fun-map/README.md

 # fun-map

-A Clojure library designed to ... well, that part is up to you.
+In clojure, code is data, the fun-map turns value fetching function call into map value accessing.

 ## Usage

-FIXME

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Luo Tian

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.